Chengara struggle: Beginning

-They pitched tents on the occupied land and started tapping the rubber trees in the estate, eking out a living in due course.
-They demand land and labor to live.
-These are the people left out in the once launched land reforms of Kerala.
-Unlike struggles opposing forcible displacement, the Chengara struggle is a direct claim on land by the landless.
-One woman told: "I spent my whole life on four cents (approx. 1/25 of an acre) of land.
+The protestors pitched tents on the occupied land and started tapping the rubber trees in the estate, eking out a living in due course.
+They demanded land and labor to live.
+These were the people left out of the once-launched land reforms of Kerala.
+Unlike struggles opposing forced displacement, the Chengara struggle is a direct claim on land by the landless.
+One woman stated that "I spent my whole life on four cents (approx. 1/25 of an acre) of land.
 Even when I die, my family has to bury me on that piece of land.
 That's why we struggle for Chengara.
 It's struggle for life!"

-The Dalits and Adivasis are demanding that the Kerala Government distribute the land among them which has been part of a long-standing promise of Kerala government.
-They initially demanded permanent ownership of five acres of land for farming and INR 50’000 in cash towards initial farming expenses to each landless family.
+The Dalits and Adivasis were demanding that the Kerala government distribute the land among them, which had been part of a long-standing promise by the Kerala government.
+They initially demanded permanent ownership of five acres of land for farming and INR 50,000 in cash towards initial farming expenses to each landless family.
 The demand was later reduced to one acre of land.

 Arguments of the Dalits and Adivasis

-The Dalits and Adivasis argue that the government promised to collect the land illegally possessed by plantation owners like Harrisons Malayalam Ltd. and pass it on to them.

-Why do they claim the land holding of the Chengara estate of Harissons Malayalam Ltd. illegal?
-They mention three reasons:
+The Dalits and Adivasis argue that the government promised to collect the land illegally possessed by plantation owners like Harrisons Malayalam Ltd. and pass it on to the landless.
+They mention three reasons why they found the landholding of the Harissons Malaylam Ltd. Chengara estate illegal: